The Commander Who Launched the Pearl Harbor Attack

 September 15, 2017

 Admiral Isoroku Yamamoto was responsible for planning the devastating attack on the American naval base at Pearl Harbor, but he was not present for the attack itself.
-While he remained in Japan, Yamamoto’s plan was carried out by a colleague who actually criticized Yamamoto’s plan.
+While he remained in Japan, Yamamoto’s plan was carried out by Chuichi Nagumo, a colleague who had actually criticized Yamamoto’s plan.

-Though he had grave doubts, the commander of the First Air Fleet, Chuichi Nagumo, led the Imperial Japanese Navy’s First Air Fleet towards Pearl Harbor.
+Though he had his doubts, as commander of the First Air Fleet it fell to Nagumo to lead the Imperial Japanese Navy’s First Air Fleet towards Pearl Harbor.
 At 0755, the fleet’s fighters and bombers commenced the attack, which lasted two hours and resulted in the deaths of over 2,400 Americans and the total loss of two US Navy battleships.
 Many other ships and dozens of aircraft were heavily damaged.

 Nagumo decided against unleashing the third attack wave, one that could have targeted the fuel tanks and repair facilities that could have dealt a truly crippling blow to the US Pacific Fleet.
 Instead, Nagumo feared for the possible losses of more of his planes in the event that the United States was able to prepare for a third strike.
 Therefore, he opted to hold back the third wave.